asturias.com

 Asturias has a specific regime of protection of hórreos, paneras and cabazos included in the Law of the Principality of Asturias 1 / 2001, of 6 of March, of Cultural Heritage, in which the construction of granaries detached from the dwelling is forbidden, that those of new invoice must adapt to the materials and traditional constructive and morphological characteristics of these buildings, and establishes various regulations regarding granaries built before 1900, including those that have not been declared of Cultural Interest or included in the Inventory of Cultural Heritage of Asturias.

 Currently, from the Asturian Granary Association , Based in the town of Candás, the company carries out invaluable work to promote this great Asturian heritage of granaries, bread baskets and cabazos.
-Collecting exhaustive information, documenting the oral tradition of the Asturian peoples and being a founding member of the RED HORREA, made up of several countries, in order to be able to present a candidacy for "Intangible Heritage" to UNESCO.
+Collecting exhaustive information, documenting the oral tradition of the Asturian peoples and being a founding member of the RED HORREA, made up of several countries.

 The most sold in our store